‘You don’t need to be an artist to be creative’

 What makes calligraphy truly captivating is the deliberate and unhurried approach to each stroke.
 This intentional process demands focus, transforming calligraphy into a meditative activity that not only refines one's writing skills but also offers a moment of serene creativity.

 Consider checking out local spaces and workshops dedicated to enhancing well-being through creative mediums in your area.
-Organizations like 'RT Projects' in Durham are actively promoting mental health improvement through art, welcoming individuals of all abilities to participate.
+Organisations like 'RT Minds' in Durham are actively promoting mental health improvement through art, welcoming individuals of all abilities to participate.

-Many towns, villages, and colleges host regular craft workshops, knitting groups, or creative writing courses, providing opportunities for you to engage with your creative side and boost your overall well-being.
+Many towns, villages, and colleges host regular craft workshops, knitting groups, or creative writing courses, providing opportunities for you to engage with your creative side, meet like-minded people, and improve well-being